 Liferay upgrades are fairly straightforward.
 A consistent set of steps is all you need to follow to upgrade a standard Liferay installation.
 Things do get more complicated if your organization has used Ext plugins to customize Liferay.
 It’s possible that API changes in the new version will break your existing code.
 This, however, is usually pretty easy for your developers to fix.
 Portlet plugins which use Liferay APIs should be reviewed and their services rebuilt against the new release.
 Theme plugins may require some modifications to take advantage of new features, and if they’re using Liferay APIs, they should be reviewed.
 Much effort has been made to make upgrades as painless as possible; however, this is not a guarantee everything will work without modification.
 Ext plugins are the most complicating factor in an upgrade, so it is important to test as much as possible.

-As a general rule, you can upgrade from one major release to the next major release.
-For example, you can upgrade directly from Liferay 5.2.x to 6.0.x, but not from 5.2.x to 6.1.x.
-If you need to upgrade over several major releases, you’ll need to run the upgrade procedure for each major release until you reach the release you want.
-This doesn’t mean you need to run the procedure for every point release or service pack; you only need to run the procedure for the major releases.
-A good practice is to use the latest version of each major release to upgrade your system.
+Prior to Liferay 6.1 SP2, you could upgrade only from one major release to the next major release.
+For example, you could upgrade directly from Liferay 5.2.x to 6.0.x, but not from 5.1.x to 6.0.x.
+If you needed to upgrade over several major releases, you needed to run the upgrade procedure for each major release until you reached the release you want.
+This doesn’t mean you needed to run the procedure for every point release or service pack; you only needed to run the procedure for the major releases.
+A good practice was to use the latest version of each major release to upgrade your system.

 Migrate to Algorithm 6

-If your Liferay installation has existed for a while, you may be on a different permission algorithm than the one that’s available in Liferay Portal 6.1.
-Permission algorithms 1-5 were deprecated in Liferay Portal 6.0, and they’ve now been removed in 6.1, which means you must migrate before you upgrade.
+If your Liferay installation has existed for a while, you might be on a different permission algorithm than the one that’s available in Liferay Portal 6.1.
+Permission algorithms 1-5 were deprecated in Liferay Portal 6.0 and were removed in 6.1, which means you must migrate before you upgrade.

-If you’re on Liferay 5.2 or below, you need to upgrade to the latest available release of Liferay 6.0 first.
+If you’re on Liferay 5.2 or below, you must upgrade to the latest available release of Liferay 6.0 first.
 Please follow the instructions in the Liferay Portal Administrator’s Guide to do this.
-We will assume for the rest of this section that you have 6.0 running, and that it’s configured to use an older algorithm than algorithm 6.
+We will assume for the rest of this section that you have upgraded to Liferay 6.0 but that’s it’s configured to use an older algorithm than algorithm 6.

 portal-ext.properties file, and modify/add the following property so that it reads like this: